yzhongda200-cell/TeX-Calculator/README.md

 A collection of arbitrary-precision decimal arithmetic macros for plain TeX and LaTeX.

 The project currently provides macros for addition/subtraction, multiplication, nim-sum, and comparison.
-All macros are fully expandable from the first token, require no registers, and can be used directly in expansion-only contexts such as `\edef` and `\romannumeral`.
+All macros are fully expandable from the first token, require no registers, and can be used directly in expansion-only contexts such as `\edef`, `\romannumeral`, and `\message`.

 ## Usage